-The Ruth Smadbeck Communication and Learning Center is a valuable educational asset, which provides on-site supervision and training for students in Speech-Language Pathology and Audiology.
-Such training is usually not available on an undergraduate level.
+The Ruth Smadbeck Communication and Learning Center, which provides free services to the community, is a valuable educational asset.
+Students in Speech-Language Pathology and Audiology obtain on-site observation, training, and supervision.
+Such training is rarely available at the undergraduate level.

 Students will be able to learn diagnostic testing and treatment techniques in a wide range of pediatric and adult communication disorders.
 These include: language and phonological delay, language based learning disabilities, voice disorders, fluency disorders, aphasia, and speech correction.